jul/scam/assets/aide.book.html.md

 First comment is specific in the sense it is also used for the title.
 With pandoc you can add metada used for LaTeX.

-The [*markdown* extension useds here is the pandoc one](https://pandoc.org/MANUAL.html#pandocs-markdown)
+The [*markdown* extension used here is the pandoc one](https://pandoc.org/MANUAL.html#pandocs-markdown)

-Here is a typical Pandoc flavoured Markdown entry to setup the LaTeX settings here with the french settings :
+Here is a typical Pandoc flavored Markdown entry to setup the LaTeX settings here with the french settings :

     % TITLE